 Julie Golia is a historian of media and gender, an acclaimed curator, and an award-winning educator.
 She aims to break down walls between the practices of academic and public history, and to make critical themes of the field accessible and relevant to diverse audiences.
-Currently, she is the Director of Public History at Brooklyn Historical Society (BHS).
+Currently, she is the Vice President for Curatorial Affairs and Collections at Brooklyn Historical Society (BHS).

 Julie received her Ph.D. from Columbia University, where she studied with Alice Kessler-Harris.
 She is currently finishing her book, a cultural history of newspaper advice columns in early twentieth-century America.